TMEM242: Gene level

-Transcriptional Level Regulation
+Transcriptional level

 Tmem242 has several predicted post-transcriptional stem loop structures in the 5' UTR.
 These structures use binding, both traditional and modified, to create stem loop structures in the untranslated regions of the mRNA.

-Protein Level Regulation
+Protein level

 There are various forms of protein level regulation for tmem242.
 Tmem242 is found in a membrane within the cell.
 It is likely tmem242 is found in the cellular membrane or the mitochondrial membrane, but other sub cellular locations are possible.
 These include the endoplasmic reticulum and the nuclear membrane.
 There are various phosphorylation sites present on tmem242.
 These sites include cAMP and cGMP dependent protein kinase phosphorylation sites, casein kinase II phosphorylation sites, and a protein kinase C phosphorylation site.
 These site all favor the phosphorylation of serine and threonine residues.
 Other post-translational modifications include a N-myristoylation site, which covalently adds a myristate molecule.

-Protein Composition
+Structure

 There are various single nucleotide polymorphisms (SNPs) that can occur in tmem242.
 A few cause stop codons, others make either silent mutations or missense mutations.